GrahamDumpleton/mod_wsgi/docs/user-guides/external-telemetry-service.rst

 the ingester.
-The page is a single-page application served from the ingester; it opens a WebSocket back to the same port and shows a persistent top bar (totals, process-group filter, marker toggles, connection state) above four tabs:
+The page is a single-page application served from the ingester; it opens a WebSocket back to the same port and shows a persistent top bar (totals, process-group filter, marker toggles, connection state) above five tabs:

 ``Overview``
     Live sparkline charts for throughput, capacity utilisation,